( Discarded TV aerial, Alexander Palace )

 c.
 2005 Michael St.Mark

 North London’s “Ally Pally” was the place of the world’s first then high definition television transmission in 1936.
-Nowadays, although television is still transmitted from here, half the building is derelict, the “found” discarded old aerial on a high window ledge, intriguing, esp. with the imminent introduction of digital & HD TV.
+Nowadays, although television is still broadcast from here, half the building is derelict, the “found” discarded old aerial on a high window ledge, intriguing, esp. with the imminent introduction of digital & HD TV.

 “The pole languishing amid such desolation induces an atmosphere of hundreds of thousands of hours receiving soaps, sport and news.